NYC bike path killer convicted, could face the death penalty

 Federal juries in Brooklyn twice gave a death sentence to a man who murdered two New York police detectives, once in 2007 and again in 2013, but both sentences were tossed out on appeal.
 A judge ultimately ruled the killer was intellectually disabled.

 In 2001, just weeks before the Sept.
-11 attacks, federal jurors in Manhattan declined to impose a death sentence on two men convicted in the deadly bombings of two U.S. embassies in Africa after their lawyers urged them not to make the defendants into martyrs.
+11 attacks, federal jurors in Manhattan declined to impose a death sentence on two men convicted in the deadly bombings of two U.S. embassies in Africa.
+The men’s lawyers had urged jurors not to make the defendants into martyrs.